The Best 6.5 Grendel Uppers

 A Potted History of the 6.5 Grendel

-The 6.5 Grendel, which Military Times thinks might become a popular combat round in the next few years, was developed by Bill Alexander of Alexander Arms (the guy behind the .50 Beowulf) and Janne Pohjoispää as a way to help the AR-15 surpass 5.56m NATO cartridge performance for medium to long ranges (200-800 yards) with a STANAG magazine-length cartridge and without redesign the gun.
+The 6.5 Grendel, which Military Times thinks might become a popular combat round in the next few years, was developed by Bill Alexander of Alexander Arms (the guy behind the .50 Beowulf) and Janne Pohjoispää as a way to help the AR-15 surpass 5.56m NATO cartridge performance for medium to long ranges (200-800 yards) with a STANAG magazine-length cartridge and without a redesign of the gun.

 In order to achieve this, the 6.5 Grendel uses a shorter, stubby cartridge and longer bullet to get reasonable muzzle velocity with as high a ballistic coefficient (BC) bullet as possible.

-The shorter, larger diameter case allows the Grendel to pack more powder into the cartridge than the 5.56mm NATO while accommodating a long, high BC bullet.
-This gives a typical 90-129 grain bullet anywhere from 2,500 ft/s to 2,900 ft/s muzzle velocity, but thanks to a higher BC than either the 5.56mm NATO or 7.62x51mm NATO rounds, the Grendel maintains more terminal energy at extended ranges — helping you hit target at longer distances with more oomph.
+- Better Long-Distance Performance.
+A typical 90-129 grain bullet will have a muzzle velocity anywhere from 2,500 ft/s to 2,900 ft/s muzzle velocity, but thanks to a higher BC than either the 5.56mm NATO or 7.62x51mm NATO rounds, the Grendel maintains more terminal energy at extended ranges — helping you hit a target at longer distances with more oomph.

 Pros and Cons

-The 6.5 Grendel performs better in long-range than the 5.56mm NATO, which is the primary benefit to the round.
+The 6.5 Grendel performs better for long-range applications than the 5.56mm NATO while maintaining intermediate cartridge size, which is the primary benefit to the round.
 That extra range and more kinetic energy delivered is what makes the 6.5 Grendel an excellent hunting and combat round.

 The downside to 6.5 Grendel is its cost.
 When ammo supplies are more normal, 6.5 is expensive when compared to other, similar bullets and especially when compared to the 5.56mm it replaces.

-Choosing the Best 6.5 Grendel Upper
+6.5 Grendel Upper Pricing

 This relatively new round is an exciting combat and hunting round that, despite its price, is more than worth checking out.